-Employee's Retirement System
+Employees' Retirement System

-Changes of benefit terms:
+Changes of benefit items:

-A new benefit tier was added for members joining the System on and after July 1, 2019.
+A new benefit was added for members joinging the system on or after July 1, 2009.
 A one time 3% payment was granted to certain retirees and beneficiaries effective July 2016.

-A one time 3% payment was granted to certain retirees and beneficiaries effective July 2017.
+A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2017.

+On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
+Primary among the changes were the updated to rates of mortality, retirement, disability, withdrawal and salary increases.